Log Index¶

 index; -

-is successfully created, log data reported by source
+is successfully created, log data with source

 as datakit